educationwarehouse/general-it-knowledge/Writerside/topics/Where-are-you-at.md

 12. **security** XP: basic, novice, intermediate, advanced, expert
 13. **learning** XP: basic, novice, intermediate, advanced, expert
 14. **thinking** XP: basic, novice, intermediate, advanced, expert

+This course is meant to be a guide to help you to become an expert in IT, or at least to help you to become skilled enough to be able to follow a course at a university or to be able to work in IT.
+The same goes for interns: a company will assume that you have the basic skills to be able to work in IT.
+This course will help you to get those skills.

+## Learning Path

+We have tried to create a learning path based on the following principles:

+* Sequential: Each higher-level subject should build upon the knowledge of the preceding levels.
+* Subject Continuity: Topics within each subject should be logically ordered and coherent.
+* Prerequisite Checks: Higher-level topics should not introduce concepts that are taught in detail at a later stage.